 As with other forms of abuse, age is no barrier to sexual abuse or violence, but older people, as well as those with profound disabilities, complex mental health needs, and dementia are much more vulnerable because of their dependence on others for day to day support, limited or impaired communication, isolation etc.

-It can also involve serial abusing in which the perpetrator seeks out and ‘grooms’ individuals.
+Sexual abuse can involve serial abusing in which the perpetrator seeks out and ‘grooms’ individuals.
 Grooming is defined as developing the trust of an individual at risk of abuse and/or his or her family in order to engage in illegal sexual conduct.
 There is no specific criminal law against the grooming of an adult, unlike children.
 However, there are offences which relate to adults at risk who have impaired capacity, and safeguarding interventions are possible outside of the criminal justice system.

 Sexual abuse also includes sexual violence, which is often linked with domestic abuse but in fact is any sexual act (or attempt at a sexual act) obtained by using violence or coercion, regardless of the relationship to the victim.